jpswade/jpswade.github.io/_posts/2011-03-30-how-to-find-the-fastest-cvsup-mirror-server.md

 **Usage examples**

-Here&#8217;s a few practical examples to get you started.
+Here's a few practical examples to get you started.

 This example will check to see which United Kingdom (uk) based servers are quickest: